-Limitations of Deep Learning
+What are the Limitations of Deep Learning?

 Deep learning is the sexy new thing in AI research, and seems to do a great job solving some of the most complex problems out there.
 So why don’t we just abandon other machine learning techniques altogether and just use deep learning for everything?

 There are a few reasons why deep learning is unlikely to make classic machine learning obsolete, at least for the foreseeable future.